 Instead of getting bogged down in faceting patterns, it’s easier to focus on the overall look.
 If you’re shopping online, you’ll want to see an up-close video of any cushion you’re considering.
 If one isn’t available, just ask.
 Cushions tend to have one of two different personality types, sparkly crushed ice appearance, or a chunkier look.
 Let’s tale a look at the difference.

 5. Crushed Ice Cushion Cut Diamonds

 “Crushed ice” cushions lack the scintillation and contrast of a chunkier, but they are mesmerizing in their own right.
-There’s a lot of debate about whether the crushed is look is good or bad.
-The reality is that it’s just a personal preference.

 Tips for shopping for a crushed ice cushion

 Similar to on oval, these cushions hold their color more than chunkier cushions, and you’ll want to opt for an H color grade or better if you can.
 When it comes to clarity, the tiny broken up facets are endlessly forgiving and perfect for masking inclusions.
 SI1 is a good place to start your search, SI2 can be worth a look as well.
 Both cushion brilliants and modified cushions can display a crushed ice look.
 If you’re curious about the faceting pattern, you can look at the certification or ask us.

 Certain cushion cut diamonds have what we call a “chunky” look.
 These diamonds are more similar to a round brilliant.
 If you look closely, you’ll notice a clearly defined faceting pattern and sharp, contrasting areas of light and dark.
 These cushions are generally more brilliant and more desirable than their crushed ice counterparts, but considerably harder to find.

 Chunky cushions mask inclusions and color well.
 You can comfortably search in the I-J SI range without worrying about the diamond being overly yellow or included.